rwaldron/lemmy/README.md

+# LEMMY.
-## LEMMY: 49% Motherfucker | 51% Son of a Bitch JS/CS Express+Mocha boilerplate
+## 49% Motherfucker | 51% Son of a Bitch JS/CS Express+Mocha+HTML5 boilerplate that kicks your ass.

 No better yet humble hommage to the Godfather of Heavy Metal, __[Lemmy Kilmister][0]__.
 Perhaps you may have heard of him as the trust-worthy roadie of *[Jimi